Twin Perspectives

 A stone’s throw from Horsey Gap is the delightfully quirky Poppylands tearoom.

 A 1940s inspired affair, Poppylands is part museum, part tearoom and part restaurant.
-This little spot is jam-packed with wartime memorabilia and was an unexpected delight to enjoy lunch at and added a quirky touch of our list of things to do in Norfolk.
+This little spot is jam-packed with wartime memorabilia and a lovely place to enjoy some lunch.

 Offering a diverse range of food and delicious cakes (and plenty of options for children), we really enjoyed our visit here.
 Be sure to order a pot of their tea, which comes complete with quirky teapot warmers.